timescale/docs/use-timescale/compression/about-compression.md

 ## Compression policy intervals

 Data is usually compressed after an interval of time, and not immediately.
-In the "Enabling compression" procedure, we used a seven day compression interval.
+In the "Enabling compression" procedure, you used a seven day compression interval.
 Choosing a good compression interval can make your queries more efficient, and also allow you to handle data that is out of order.